 - What kind of aid is available for intersession or summer programs?

 Of course, there are plenty of scholarships that are available to help alleviate the costs of going abroad.
-Diversity Abroad has scholarships that amount to more than $400,000 to help you pay to make studying abroad a reality.
+Diversity Abroad has several scholarship options to help you pay to make studying abroad a reality.
 Keep in mind that many scholarship applications require lots of hard work and planning.
-For more tips on how to successfully write a strong scholarship application, watch our webinar on Scholarships and Tips for Writing an Award Winning Application.
+For more tips on how to successfully write a strong scholarship application, check out our Scholarship resources and Tips for Writing an Award Winning Application.

 Another way to help finance your study abroad experience is through personal fundraising.
 Not only is it a way for you to earn money, it also gets your friends and family involved in your study abroad plans.
 Personal fundraising can be particularly helpful in reducing the costs of non-study abroad programs, such as internships and volunteering, which may have fewer scholarships and grants available.
 There are many different activities that fall under the category of personal fundraising, such as: